scriptrdotio/howto/data/persist_data.md

 # How to persist data?

-- Scriptr.io provides you with a NoSQL database that allows you to save data into key/value structures called "documents"
+- Scriptr provides you with a NoSQL database that allows you to save data into key/value structures called "documents"
 - To persist data into document from within a script, you need to require the native **document** module

 ```